AlexisBoucherie/AlexisBoucherie/README.md

 - :european_castle: A fun RPG-style resumee > https://github.com/AlexisBoucherie/online-cv

-💞️ I’m looking to collaborate on any project with a joyful fellowship that can help me improve my skills. 📈
+:rocket: I’m looking to collaborate on any project with a joyful fellowship.

 📫 How to reach me?